xsmh/qin-doov-hacking/README.md

 ## Device compatibility
 The guide itself should work on most Qin and Doov devices.
 As for DumberOS support, it will depend on the device:

+> [!NOTE]
+> This guide will not work with some devices like the Dumber Mini or a certain hardware revision of the Qin F21 .
+In the case of the F21, this only applies to a number of devices that have chinese stock ROM without google play on them.
+MTKclient will return one or some of the following values as true in the logs if you have one of these devices `SBC enabled: True, DAA enabled: True, SLA enabled: True`.
+However this is not the case for the Dumber Mini, all of these values will return false but it still requires a DA from the manufacturer that we do not have access to.
+No compatibility with MTKclient means that you won't be able to make a backup or flash other ROMs easily.
+Even if you are able to flash another ROM using fastboot, there is a huge risk of bricking the device if anything goes wrong.
+So I recommend against it.
+My advice is to avoid buying devices like these as they are essentially e-waste.

 ### Officially supported
 - Qin F21 Pro
 - Qin F22 Pro